 All this fits a disturbing new trend in the scientific literature on climate.
 Papers that come to lukewarm or sceptical conclusions are published, if at all, only after the insertion of catechistic sentences to assert their adherence to orthodoxy.
 Last year, a paper in Nature Geosciences concluded heretically that ‘it is at present impossible to accurately determine climate sensitivity to carbon dioxide’ (high sensitivity underpins the entire IPCC argument), yet presaged this with the absurd remark: ‘Earth’s climate can only be stabilised by bringing carbon dioxide emissions under control in the 21st century.’

 Likewise, a paper in Science this month linking periods of migration in European history with cooler weather stated: ‘Such historical data may provide a basis for counteracting the recent political and fiscal reluctance to mitigate projected climate change.’
 Sceptical climatologist Pat Michaels pointed out that the sentence would make more sense with ‘counteracting’ removed.

 Science as a philosophy is a powerful but fragile thing.
 Science as a philosophy is a powerful but fragile thing; in the case of climate it is now in conflict with science as an institution.

 For details of The Spectator’s forthcoming debate on climate change, see p.
-38 or go to www.spectator.co.uk/events.
+38 or go to new.spectator.co.uk/events.